 NO CHILD WILL BE ALLOWED TO LEAVE THE SCHOOL WITH AN UNAUTHORIZED PERSON.

 All children are required to have a medical examination and an up-to-date record of immunizations.
-Parents who have not had their child immunized because of personal or religious belief or for other reasons are required to sign a “Personal Beliefs Affidavit.”
 Parents who have not had their children immunized for medical reasons must present a doctor’s written statement.
 This statement must include which immunization(s) are to be exempted and the specific nature and probable duration of the medical condition.
 If the condition is temporary, parents are to inform the school when the situation changes and the child can complete the immunization process.
 In the event of the outbreak of a communicable disease, children who are not immunized may be temporarily excluded.